hally166/XDP-sort-statistics/README.md

 The BD Influx has a very useful feature that automatically saves sort statistics for every run.
 The XDP does not and if a user forgets, loses a print out or we don't record the total events before the next sort, all the sort data is lost.
 However the XDP does save this information on the server!
 This script will extract this data and present it as a text file containing the sort statistics for each run on a given day.

-This script opens a log file on the XDP server, extracts the sort statisitics and creates a new sort statisitic text file
+This script opens a log file on the XDP server, extracts the sort statisitics and creates a new sort statisitic file.

 ## CAUTION
 The XDP server runs an unpatched, ancient version of Windows XP embedded.
 Do not map or access the machine from a PC that is comprimised by a virus or trojan etc.  Use an up to date version of Windows and a virus scanner to secure your workstaion.